grzeimann/MCSED/README.md

 # MCSED
-## Authors

-* Greg Zeimann, UT Austin, grzeimann@gmail.com or gregz@astro.as.utexas.edu

 ## Background
 MCSED models the optical, near-infrared and infrared spectral energy distribution (SED) of galactic systems.
 In light of the fact that there are so many such codes already publicly available, we describe the motivation for MCSED and highlight areas in which this code stands out from the crowd.
 First of all, galaxies over cosmic time span a wide range of parameters related to their baryonic content including total stellar mass, gas and stellar metallcity, dust mass and distribution, and star formation history.
 This large variation for the totality of all galaxies makes it extremely difficult to develope a general enough SED fitting code to work for all systems.
 Instead, most codes are taylored to work best for specific populations.

-MCSED targets galaxies at cosmic noon (z ~ 2-3) that are selected via their emission lines either in the rest-frame optical or ultraviolet wavelengths.
+MCSED targets galaxies at cosmic noon (z ~ 1-3) that are selected via their emission lines either in the rest-frame optical or ultraviolet wavelengths.
 These sources are drawn from the 3DHST survey (http://3dhst.research.yale.edu/Home.html) as well as the HETDEX survey (http://hetdex.org/).
-Initial SED fitting efforts revealed that these systems are star-forming (1-100 M$$\odot$$ / yr over the last 10 Myrs)
+Initial SED fitting efforts revealed that these systems are star-forming (1-100 solar masses per year over the last 10 Myrs) with low stellar masses (1e7 to 1e10 solar masses).

 We use a monte carlo algorithm, emcee (http://dfm.io/emcee/current/), to then infer the posteriors for fitted parameters such as stellar mass.